Keith paused, let out a triumphant belch, crushed his can of Schlitz upon his blue jean thigh and then continued.

 His defiance reduced to a computer screen in sleep mode was not wise, and any attempt to warn him was dismissed with a wave of his pudgy mitt that clasped a fresh replacement to the recently compacted Schlitz can.
 He had moved on to Old Milwaukee.

-"Turns out she has a new idea for an app she wants me to work on.
+"Turns out, it was not about that at all.
+She has a new idea for an app she wants me to work on.
 It had nothing to do with the Tomb Raider."

 Keith seemed to be trying to conjure up another belch, but his gastrointestinal tract would not cooperate.
 Instead, my Chinese friend momentarily grimaced in effort while his lower lip quivered kinda like Jabba the Hutt.